fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-The props that are passed to the component are now directly destructured into the variables _name_ and _age_.
+The props that are passed to the component are now directly destructured into the variables, _name_ and _age_.

-This means that instead of assigning the entire props object into a variable called <i>props</i> and then assigning its properties into the variables _name_ and _age_
+This means that instead of assigning the entire props object into a variable called <i>props</i> and then assigning its properties to the variables _name_ and _age_

 ```js
 const Hello = (props) => {